morgenstern-lab/tetramine_DFT_files/README.md

 # tetramine_DFT_files
-DFT calculation files for 2026 publication: DFT and Mass Spectrometry Study of (–)ESI Induced Fragmentation of the Highly Toxic Rodenticide Tetramethylenedisulfotetramine
+DFT calculation files for 2026 publication (submitted to J. Phys.
+Chem, January 2026): DFT and Mass Spectrometry Study of (–)ESI Induced Fragmentation of the Highly Toxic Rodenticide Tetramethylenedisulfotetramine

 All calculations used Amsterdam Modeling Suite.
 Some run files include a header from running on an HPC cluster with Slurm.
 The following files are included in various branches:
 1. Condended Phase Mechanism - lowest energy pathway corresponding to Figure 1, Schemes a and b, for HMT, TETS, and HEXS